ADAPTIVE RIDING PROGRAM

 Develops Gross and Fine Motor Skills

-Clients must be 4 years old or older to participate in our Therapeutic Riding Program.
+Clients must be 4 years old or older to participate in our Adaptive Riding Program.